 You should ensure that your UDFs always return valid SQLSTATE codes.
-Vantage does not map SQLSTATE values returned by SQL UDFs to their equivalent SQLCODE values.
-All SQLSTATE codes generated by SQL UDFs are explicitly mapped to system messages as indicated by the following table:
+Teradata Database does not map SQLSTATE values returned by SQL UDFs to their equivalent SQLCODE values.
+All SQLSTATE codes generated by SQL UDFs are explicitly mapped to Teradata Database messages as indicated by the following table:

 |IF the UDF returns this type of SQL return code …||THEN the system maps it to this error message …||AND displays it in this format …|